lowRISC/opentitan/hw/top_earlgrey/doc/top_earlgrey.md

 ##### SPI host

 In addition to the SPI passthrough functionality (see below), the SPI host is able to originate SPI transactions as directed by software.
-This functionality will require addressing modes, as well as “generic transfer” where the data is simply sent as contained packets by the host hardware state machine.
+This functionality will require addressing modes, as well as "generic transfer" where the data is simply sent as contained packets by the host hardware state machine.
 The specification for SPI host is not defined at this time, and will depend upon conversations with the software team which are still in development.
 Only single-mode functionality is expected at this time.